Pin Types

 - Most nodes have Image inputs and outputs.

-- Palette Remap takes an Image + Palette and outputs Variants.
+- Palette Remap takes an Image + Palette and outputs a Batch.

 - Keyer nodes (Chroma Key, Luma Key) expose a